 Pazopanib (By mouth)

-Treats late-stage kidney cancer and advanced soft tissue sarcoma.
+Treats advanced kidney cancer and soft tissue sarcoma.

 VotrientThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to pazopanib, or if you are pregnant.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - It is best to take this medicine on an empty stomach.
 Take this medicine at least 1 hour before or 2 hours after a meal.

 - Swallow the tablet whole.
 Do not crush, break, or chew it.